The Link Between Social Media and Depression

-There are so many assumptions and subtleties made when using social media that an otherwise carefree practice can turn toxic fairly quickly.
+There are so many assumptions and subtleties made when using social media, which an otherwise carefree practice, can turn toxic fairly quickly.
 And when we're constantly playing catch-up in the digital world, we miss the beauties of the physical world that are passing us by every day - something we'll surely regret when we're older, and our days feel more limited.

-People who sit around on their phones or their computers all day are doing less active things for their bodies, which can have negative health consequences in the long run.
-Not only that, but we're also not partaking in activities that are better for our minds.
+People who sit around on their phones or their computers all day are less active, and therefore more prone to negative health consequences in the long run.
+In addition, by constantly engaging in this practice, those individuals are not partaking in activities that are better for their minds.

-Consider this: which is healthier, spending all night scrolling through status updates on your phone, or attending a book club meeting where you can talk and laugh face-to-face, where miscommunications can be cleared up right then and there, and where you can share your interests with those who share them?
+Consider this: which is healthier, spending all night scrolling through status updates on your phone, or attending a book club meeting where you can talk and laugh face-to-face, where miscommunications can be cleared up right then and there, and where you can share your interests with like-minded people?
 Even better, try a new cooking or crafting class where you can learn something new, rather than spending hours reading biased articles that will probably only make you angry.

 Notifications are like junk food.
 They give us a rush of dopamine because someone "liked" our comment or status update, or because someone posted something on their page, but the jolt of happy energy we get is a hollow one.
 Much more fulfilling is spending the day with friends, rather than settling for conversing with them online.

 This is a big one.
 It has been shown that backlit screens keep us awake longer at night because they mimic actual daylight.
 It messes with our circadian rhythm and convinces our bodies that if it's still daytime, then we must be awake.
-And we all know the dangers of consistently being in a sleep deficit.
-In this way, social media can make us sick.
+And we all know the dangers of consistently being sleep deprived.
+In consideration of this augment, social media can make us sick.

 Not only that, but sleep deprivation is one of the major causes of depression, especially in teenagers.
 So those who stay up all night on their phones, reading the status updates of those who seem to be leading lives that are better than theirs, are waking up in the morning with barely any sleep.
 That cannot and does not make for a happy individual.